projectfluent/fluent/guide/text.md

-# Working With Text: Multiline and Quotes
+# Working With Text

 ```
 about = About Our Software
 description =
-    | Loki is a simple micro-blogging
+    Loki is a simple micro-blogging
-    | app written entirely in <i>HTML5</i>.
+    app written entirely in <i>HTML5</i>.
-    | It uses FTL to implement localization.
+    It uses FTL to implement localization.
-more-info = "  Read more about us! "

 ```

 The value of an FTL message is usually a simple string.

-By default, a string begins after a `=` and ends with the end of line.
-You can also define easy-to-read, multiline strings with a pipe mark-up, as can be seen in the `description` message.

-FTL ignores leading whitespaces in front of the value allowing localizers to align their messages for readability.
-For multiline strings, whitespaces both before and after the pipe are ignored.
-In rare cases where leading whitespaces should be part of the value, FTL allows for special quote delimited strings as can be seen in the `more-info` message.
+It begins after the `=` and may continue over multiple lines as long as it is indented by at least one space.

+Leading and trailing white-space is ignored.